30 Powerful Wordpress Plugins

 WordPress Database Backup: Backup of your WordPress database to save yourself some major headaches.

 WordPress XML Export: Generates a WordPress XML export for import into other WordPress blogs.
-I used this to move my blog over from Wordpress.com.
+I used this to move my blog over from WordPress.com.

 WP-Mint: Automatically includes the Mint code in my template.
 More on Mint here.